WHY INTEGRATE TREES IN AGRICULTURE?

 Water cycle : increased infiltration in the soil + increased holding capacity of soil + decreased evaporation

-For farmers, agroforestry is a tool to mitigate increasingly frequent extreme weather events.
-The regulating services of trees can reduce damage from wind and frost but also from drought and pest.
+For farmers, the regulating services of trees can reduce damage from wind and frost but also from drought and pest.

 Trees support other ecosystem services on the farm :